Training & Apprenticeships

 Students are based in their "home school" for the majority of their time where they work with a mentor teacher.
 During the year trainees will also have a placement in a school which provides a contrasting setting.
 Our growing training partnership of 10 schools in and around St Albans, Hemel Hempstead, Welwyn and east Herts provide the opportunity to work in different schools during the course of the programme.
 Most Fridays are spent attending FIPC, where trainees have an assigned tutor and attend specialist training sessions to support their academic studies.

 We are looking for candidates who have a true vocation to be a teacher, who naturally enjoy working with children, are fascinated by how children learn and have the resilience and determination to deal with the challenges the job brings whilst appreciating the inspiring reward that making a difference to a child's life can bring.

-Applications are invited for our September 2018 cohort of the Schools Direct Initial Teacher Training Programme.
+Applications are invited for our September 2021 cohort of the Schools Direct Initial Teacher Training Programme.
 If you are interested in becoming one of our trainees begin by reading 'what is school direct training?' below and researching more about the FIPC School Direct Training at www.fipc.ac.uk and then make an appointment to discuss your application with the headteacher of the school you would like to be your "home" school.
 Further information and details of how to apply can be found at Find postgraduate teacher training.

-Many of our most successful candidates have previously worked with us as teaching assistants, we are keen to recruit new teaching assistants who would be interested in joining our 2019 or 2020 cohort of teacher trainees.
+Many of our most successful candidates have previously worked with us as teaching assistants, we are keen to recruit new teaching assistants who would be interested in joining our 2021 cohort of teacher trainees.